 Frequently Asked Questions About Changes to the CCNS Renewal Program

-No. Some changes, such as to the practice hour requirements and renewal options, go into effect March 2012.
-Other changes, such as the new Pharmacology CE requirement, go into effect January 2014.
+No. Some changes, such as to the practice hour requirements and renewal options, went into effect March 2012.
+Other changes, such as the new Pharmacology CE requirement, went into effect January 2014.

 What options do I now have to renew my CCNS certification?

 CCNSs now have three (3) options for renewal: